-Welcome to Decoded, a regular series that deciphers the intricacies of different corners of the UK performance landscape.
-This week, Backstage decodes the National Theatre.
-It has a global reputation for excellence; we look at why that is and how you can get involved.
+This week, Backstage examines that goliath of British stagecraft, the National Theatre.
+It’s a major cultural institution with a global reputation for excellence.
+We look at why that is and how you can get involved.

 Don’t Say: “Is that an underground car park?”